help-icon-link

 When to bleed your radiators

 If the radiator’s temperature is hot at the bottom but cold at its top, it may be air trapped within.
 You will need to clean it.
-These are other signs your radiator may need to be bled:

 The entire radiator is cold

-Although this isn’t as common as a radiator with air trapped inside, it is an indication that your radiator needs to be repaired.
+Although this isn’t as common as a radiator with air trapped inside, a cold radiator is an indication that your radiator needs to be repaired.
 If there is trapped air in the pipes, it can restrict the flow of hot water into the radiator.
-This could lead to bigger problems down the line.
-To get things back on track, check your thermostat, but if not, you should contact your local heating engineers.

-Radiator cold at The Top
+Radiator cold at The Top due to trapped air

 This is the most obvious sign that your radiator needs to be bled.
 It means that hot water has clogged up in the radiator and it is preventing the hot water from heating up.
-To heat your radiator efficiently, the air must be released.
-If your radiator is experiencing a lot of warmth, it should be checked.

 Mould and dampness around the house